eduardoshanahan/devcontainers-ansible/README.md

 # Ansible Development Environment in Devcontainers

 This repository provides a ready-to-use development environment using devcontainers, supporting both Visual Studio Code and Cursor editors.
 It ensures consistent Git configuration and proper file permissions whether you're working inside the container or on the host machine.
-It is focused on working with Ansible whitout installing anything in the local machine.
+It is focused on working with Ansible without installing anything in the local machine.

 ## Features